 If you are going to Barcelona, Spain, it is rather unlikely that you will leave without having visited one of the fascinating architectural creations of famous architect and designer Antoni Gaudí, the frontfigure of the so-called Catalan Modernism, who was born on June 25, 1852.
 Architecture, nature, religion, and the love to his home country Catalonia were the driving forces of Gaudí‘s work.
 His work transcended mainstream Modernisme, culminating in an organic style inspired by nature.

 Despite his youth he received first assignments from the church as well the bourgeoisie.
-Among these clients the Association of Devotees of Saint Joseph stands out because they commissioned Gaudí with the Expiatory Temple of the Sagrada Família.
+His first major work was the planning of a factory and a workers’ settlement for the “Sociedad Cooperativa La Obrera Mataronense” (1878 to 1882).
+However, the construction failed at an early stage.
+Among these first clients the Association of Devotees of Saint Joseph stands out because they commissioned Gaudí with the Expiatory Temple of the Sagrada Família.
+The idea for the building in honour of the Holy Family in Barcelona first came from Josep Maria Bocabella, a local owner of a religious bookshop and author of Christian writings.
+In 1866 he founded the Associación Espiritual de Devotos de San José (“Spiritual Association of the Devotees of St. Joseph”).
+Returning from a trip to Italy and impressed by the large churches there, he decided in 1874 to have a large church of atonement built in his city, financed by donations.
 Originally the Sagrada Familia was begun in 1882 by another architect Francesc de Paula del Villar y Lozano.
 But there have been certain divergences with the promoters and Villar y Lonzano had begun only the crypt.

 Thus, Gaudi took the direction of the work in 1883 and devoted all its life to the realization of this monument, which he left unfinished by his death in 1926 and which remains still under construction by today.
 His most famous and best client was industrialist Eusebi Güell, who entrusted him with the construction of some of his most outstanding works: a palace (Palau Güell), the crypt of the church for an industrial colony Church of Colonia Güell, some pavilions for his summer residence and also a city-garden (Park Güell).